 To get measurement ‘A’

 Hold their head level and make a mark with a pen or pencil where the tip of their nose ends – make sure they have not arched their body as this can artificially shorten the measurement.
 Please also note that you must not include the tail in the measurement.

 To get measurement ‘C’

 Again, holding their head level, make a mark with a pen or pencil level with the top of their head.
-If they have pointed ears like a German Shepherd for example, ignore the ears – we only need to the top of the head.
+If they have pointed ears like a German Shepherd for example, then please measure to the top of the ears.
 It is important to note that some dogs can be slightly taller when in the sitting position – please make the two measurements – we only need the larger of the two measurements.